Always remember, the squad's favorite command is "Search and Destroy". We love doing our job, Boss.

 Boss: This is the door to the bridge.
 Expect a large welcoming party.
 Sev: Now I'm really going to rack up the kills.
 Scorch: Not if I get 'em first.
 Fixer: Just don't get so caught up in counting that you forget to cover me!

 General Grievous's bodyguards.
-They're crazy fast and have an insane amount of health, being able to withstand multiple anti-armor grenades (a single anti-armor grenade will destroy a Super Battle Droid, which itself is capable of withstanding about 150 blaster bolts).
+They're crazy fast and have an insane amount of health, being able to withstand multiple anti-armor grenades (a single anti-armor grenade will destroy a Super Battle Droid with a direct hit, which itself is capable of withstanding about 150 blaster bolts).

 Bottomless Magazines: Although most enemies and every member of Delta Squad has to reload at some point, Boss seems to be the only character who is capable of running out of ammo.
 Your sidearm is self recharging though.